RAILS: A Robust Adversarial Immune-inspired Learning System: Experimental results

-To demonstrate that the proposed RAILS computational system captures important properties of the immune system, we compare the learning curves of the two systems in Figure~\ref{fig: curves_bio_rails}.
-In RAILS, we treat each test input (potentially the adversarial example) as an antigen.
-Figure~\ref{fig: curves_bio_rails} shows that both the immune system and RAILS have similar learning patterns.
-One can also see that both the immune system and RAILS can escape from a local optimal under strong attacks.
-The difference between the green and red curves is that the initial population for the red curve is found based on another test input (antigen), which has less correlation to the present input (antigen).
-The non-convergence of the red curve indicates that the initial population should be selected close to the input, and the flocking with kNN search plays the role.
-We refer readers to Section~\ref{sec: app3} in the Appendix for more details.
+To demonstrate that the proposed RAILS computational system captures important properties of the actual (in-vitro) immune system we compare the learning curve of RAILS to the learning curve of B-cell antigen recognition (see Appendix~\ref{sec: app3} for a description of the biological experiment we performed).
+For the biological experiment the measured affinity between a population of actual B-cells and an antigen is obtained experimentally over time (several hours).
+For RAILS each test input (potentially the adversarial example) is treated as an antigen and the affinity is computed as RAILS iterates over time.
+Figure~\ref{fig: curves_bio_rails} shows that both the in-vitro immune system and RAILS have similar learning patterns.
+One can also see that the affinity increases again after the decrease, indicating both the immune system and RAILS can escape from a local optimal under strong attacks.
+The difference between the green and red curves is that the initial population for the red curve is found based on another test input (antigen), which has lower correlation to the current input (antigen).
+The non-convergence of the red curve indicates that the initial population should be selected close to the input, and the flocking using kNN search emulated the natural flocking process.
+We refer readers to Appendix~\ref{sec: app3} for more details.